jacquietran/academic_outputs/README.md

 ### 2026

+- Azzopardi, S., Huynh, M., **Tran, J.**, & Carey, D.L.
+(2026).
+Comparative analysis of defensive pressure in men's and women's Australian football.
+Accepted for presentation at the _18th Australasian Conference on Mathematics and Computers in Sport (ANZIAM Mathsport 2026)_, 1-3 July, Broadbeach, Australia.
 - Lind, T., Huynh, M., **Tran, J.**, Maslo, D., & Carey, D.L.
 (2026).
 Exploratory analysis and modelling of multi-trial field event performance.
-Accepted for presentation at the _18th Australasian Conference on
-Mathematics and Computers in Sport (ANZIAM Mathsport 2026)_, 1-3 July, Broadbeach, Australia.
+Accepted for presentation at the _18th Australasian Conference on Mathematics and Computers in Sport (ANZIAM Mathsport 2026)_, 1-3 July, Broadbeach, Australia.

 ### 2018